TheLX5/Star-Coins/README.md

 The coins come in the sizes 16x16 (same size as a small coin), 16x32 (appearing like a Dragon Coin) and 32x32 (comparable to their appearance).

+## Instruction

-For a more detailed instruction, please refer to [this](docs/main.html) documentation.
+For a detailed insertion, please refer to [this](docs/main.html) documentation which comes with screenshots.

 ## Folder Layout